 Now, you need to match these to your particular cooking style.

-What is important to you?
+- What is important to you?
 Is it power, simmer, or the ability to bake?

 You also should assess whether all gas or induction might be better for the way you cook.

+Regardless of what you buy, make sure you know who can fix a professional range in your area.
 Technical support will be a bigger issue with these more advanced features.

-Normally, I would end the article right here.
-But I have one last thought for you: Do you need a dual fuel professional range?
+Usually, I would end the article right here, but I have one last thought for you.

-Just remember, the JennAir and Thermador dual fuel pro ranges have $1,399 credits/rebates, so the price is about the same.
+There was a time when you needed to buy a pro range for output.
+Now you can buy all gas, induction, or a high-end slide-in range.
+Just remember, the JennAir and Thermador dual fuel pro ranges have $1,399 rebates, so the price is about the same.

 Let's briefly look at a few of your options.

+All gas is better for roasting, especially broiling.
+You will learn the differences between dual fuel and all gas ranges.
 All gas is still a legitimate option you should consider.

-Benefits of Gas:
+Benefits of Gas

 - Price: You will spend $1,000 - $2,000 less than a dual fuel

-Wolf 30-Inch Induction Pro Range
+Wolf 30-Inch Induction Range

+If you like the power of gas, then you should also consider induction.
+Induction is faster to boil with an infinite simmer.
 If you want an electric oven, then you need to consider induction.

-Benefits of Induction:
+Benefits of Induction

 - The increased amperage can be an issue with power surges: It's still covered under warranty, but the repair is not easy.